Docker to Kubernetes: A Java Developer’s Production Guide

 JVM Memory Settings in Containers

-This one has bitten me hard.
-The JVM doesn't always play nice with container memory limits.
-If your container has a 512MB limit and the JVM tries to allocate its default heap, the OOM killer will terminate your process with no warning.
+This is a problem that catches teams repeatedly.
+The JVM doesn’t always play nice with container memory limits.
+If your container has a 512MB limit and the JVM tries to allocate its default heap based on the host’s memory, the OOM killer will terminate your process with no warning and no friendly stack trace — just an exit code 137.

 Stop using -Xmx in containers.
 Use percentage-based flags instead: